craigbarnes/dte/docs/dterc.md

 are grayscale values.

-If the terminal has limited support for rendering colors, the _fg-color_ and _bg-color_ arguments will fall back to the nearest supported color, which may be less precise than the value specified.
+If the terminal has limited support for rendering colors, the _fg-color_ and _bg-color_ arguments will fall back to the nearest supported color (unless the `-c` flag is used).

 The _attribute_ argument(s) can be any combination of the following: